Great Northern Highway is the longest and most remote paved road in the world

 Spanning vast stretches of the continent, the Great Northern Highway offers travellers an unparalleled road trip experience.
 It winds through Australia's most secluded areas, showcasing diverse terrains, conditions, and breathtaking vistas.

-Road Conditions on the Great Northern Highway
+Is the Great Northern Highway paved?

 The entire stretch of the highway is sealed, accommodating all vehicle types.
 However, the type of vehicle chosen can influence the comfort of the journey.
 Predominantly a two-lane single carriageway, the highway also includes single-lane bridges, particularly in the Kimberley region.